AdobeDocs/campaign.en/help/v8/send/sms/sms-channel.md

 >This documentation is for Adobe Campaign v8.7.2 and later.
 For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-protocol).

-The simplicity and ease of use of SMS make it a very valuable communication channel in addition to its robustness and unrivaled compatibility over billions of terminals.

-There are 2 main ways to send an SMS:

-* Send it manually from a phone.
-That is the usual way you use to communicate directly between people.
-* Send it from the internet.
-That is the way Adobe Campaign uses to send messages.
-For that, you need a SMS service provider that makes a bridge from the internet to the mobile network.

 ## SMS types